Stapleford Granary’s new artist-led digital programme

 • Who will own the work?

 The artist will own the copyright on the work they create.
-We ask only that we are able to show and promote it on Stapleford Granary’s YouTube channel, website and social media outlets exclusively for an agreed duration with the artist.
+We will host and and promote the digital media on Stapleford Granary’s YouTube channel, website and social media outlets exclusively for an agreed duration with the artist.
 We would ask artists to credit Stapleford Granary as collaborative partners and facilitators if the work is shown elsewhere or further developed with new partners.

 • Is there a deadline?